jdesrosiers/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 Code execution in deserializers should be disabled by default, and only be enabled explicitly.
-In those cases, the implementation should ensure - for example, via specific functions - that code execution would result to strictly bounded time/memory limits.
+In those cases, the implementation should ensure - for example, via specific functions - that the code execution results in strictly bounded time/memory limits.

-Many implementations provide safe deserializers addressing these issues (e.g the `yaml.safe_load` function in `pyyaml`, ...).
+Many implementations provide safe deserializers addressing these issues (e.g. the `yaml.safe_load` function in `pyyaml`, ...).

 ### Resource exhaustion {#sec-exhaustion}